 None of these conditions are required by law.
 They are all up to the whim of the Congress.

 Once the territory meets the requirements of Congress, Congress votes.
 A simple majority in the House and the Senate is all that is required to make a new state.

 The President of the United States then signs the bill.
 Some presidents in the past have refused, including Andrew Johnson and Grover Cleveland.
 Sometimes they have signed the next time the bill reached their desk, and sometimes Congress has waited for a new president, who has signed the bill.

 Once this takes place, the territory becomes a State, and has all the rights, responsibilities, and powers of a State.

-The Puerto Rico Statehood Admissions Bill is in committee, which is to say that it is still waiting on the House Natural Resources Committee to make a recommendation to the House.
+The Puerto Rico Statehood Admissions Bill of 2019 has just been introduced.
+It will probably be sent to committee, which is to say that it will wait on the House Natural Resources Committee to make a recommendation to the House.
 This recommendation could include conditions for Puerto Rico.
 Congress as a whole could also set conditions when they take a vote on the bill.

 Puerto Rico certainly has a large enough population, and Congress has already approved Puerto Rico’s constitution.
 If there are any other conditions, Puerto Rico would have to meet those requirements and then Congress would approve admission for Puerto Rico.

 Some people believe that the other States must ratify Puerto Rico’s admission, or that there would have to be a two thirds majority in the vote in Congress.
 These misconceptions just show how long it has been since the U.S. last admitted a state.
 A simple majority is all that is required.